deeplearning4j/deeplearning4j/README.md

 Contact us:

-Deeplearning4j has its own IRC channel at https://webchat.freenode.net/ (just enter /join #deeplearning4j in the IRC command line).
+Deeplearning4j has its own IRC channel at https://webchat.freenode.net/, a network intended primarily for developers of free and open source software.
+Just enter /join #deeplearning4j in on IRC where you would normally type to chat.

 Apache 2.0 licensed.